Skip to main content

 The robotics professor Masahiro Mori identified the concept of the “Uncanny Valley” in the ‘70s.
 This phenomenon, later also identified in animated movies, describes a sudden drop in the empathy that some observers experience for a human-like agent as it becomes nearly human.

-_“In aesthetics the uncanny valley is the hypothesis that human replicas that appear almost but not exactly like real human beings elicits feelings of eeriness and revulsion among some observers.
+The Wikipedia article on the uncanny valley starts as follows: _“In aesthetics the uncanny valley is the hypothesis that human replicas that appear almost but not exactly like real human beings elicits feelings of eeriness and revulsion among some observers.
 Valley denotes a dip in the human observer’s affinity for the replica, a relation that otherwise increases with the replica’s human likeness.
 Examples can be found in robotics and 3D computer animation among others.“_

 Now that chatbots are getting really close to passing the Turing Test, I think that we might find that there is an equivalent of the uncanny valley conversational UIs.
 When robots pretend to be human in a conversation this can backfire massively when it is found out.